coreybutler/iam/README.md

   'admin portal': 'allow:*'
 })

-// Create some administration groups IAM.createGroup('partialadmin', 'admin', 'superadmin')
+// Create some groups for organizing administrative users.
+IAM.createGroup('partialadmin', 'admin', 'superadmin')

 // Assign the administrator role to the partialadmin group.